Shop Desks near Chicago

 A floating desk, much like its name, gives the illusion that it’s floating.
 These desks have no legs but are mounted to a wall instead.
 These can be much better than traditional desks for people who live in homes with small rooms, or those who are going for a more minimal look.
 These are better suited for laptops rather than desktop computers since they don’t have as much tabletop space.
 When they’re not holding your laptop, they can double as a lovely display shelf for smaller decor items.

-Two Drawer Writing Desk with Acrylic Base: Everett Collection
+Two Drawer Writing Desk: Everett Collection

 Though it falls more in line with furniture style than desk type, it’s still worth mentioning that modern desks have become very popular today.
 Modern desks tend to have simple, sleek designs with very little embellishment, which is the opposite of traditional desks with their ornate designs and old-world looks.
 Modern desks are truly a sign of the times, many of them coming computer-ready with wire-management features and even built-in outlets.
 Not a fan of modern design?
 Check out some other design styles!